 If you are asked to provide additional information, you should clearly indicate your name, date of birth, passport and file reference details when you provide the requested information.

-We request that you do not make progress enquiries about your application within the service standard period applicable to your application (check the relevant visa page for each visa's service standard period).
+We request that you do not make progress enquiries about your application within the processing time period applicable to your application (check the relevant visa page for each visa's service standard period).

-We encourage you to use the information already available on this website or the DIBP website.
+We encourage you to use the information already available on this website or the Home Affairs website.
 The vast majority of queries are addressed on these websites and that is the most effective way for you to get the information you require.

-If, after reading the websites, you still have questions or need additional information, you may contact the Europe Service Centre (ESC.
-The ESC is a multi-lingual client contact centre based in London which provides information about Australian visas and citizenship by email or telephone.
+If, after reading the websites, you still have questions or need additional information, you may contact the Global Service Centre.
+This is a multi-lingual client contact centre based in Australia which provides information about Australian visas and citizenship by telephone.

-Further information on the Europe Service Centre can be found by clicking here.
+Further information on the Global Service Centre can be found by clicking here.

 We legally cannot discuss visa or citizenship applications (including reasons for decisions) with friends or sponsors, or other third parties, unless we have specific authorisation from the applicant.